wix-incubator/protractor-helpers/README.md

 ```

 ### Matchers
-The Matchers API extends the matchers available for you:
+The Matchers API extends the matchers available to you:
-* toBePresent - Checks if an element is present (exists in the DOM).
+* `toBePresent` - Checks if an element is present (exists in the DOM).
 ```js
 expect($('.some-element')).toBePresent();
 ```

-* toBeDisplayed - Checks if an element is displayed (visible in the DOM).
+* `toBeDisplayed` - Checks if an element is displayed (visible in the DOM).
 ```js
 expect($('.some-element')).toBeDisplayed();
 ```

-* toHaveLengthOf - Checks the length passes to the function against the value its invoked with.
+* `toHaveLengthOf` - Checks if the length passes to the function against the value it's invoked with.
 ```js
 expect($('.some-elements').count()).toHaveLengthOf(expectedLength);
 ```

-* toHaveText - Checks if an element contains a text.
+* `toHaveText` - Checks if an element contains text.
 ```js
 expect($('.some-element')).toHaveText(expectedText);
 ```

-* toMatchRegex - Checks if an elements text fits a regex.
+* `toMatchRegex` - Checks if an element's text fits a regex.
 ```js
 expect($('.some-element')).toMatchRegex(expectedPattern);
 ```

-* toMatchMoney - Checks if an elements text fits rtl money regex.
+* `toMatchMoney` - Checks if an element's text fits rtl money regex.
 ```js
 expect($('.some-element').getText()).toMatchMoney(expectedValue, currencySymbol);
 ```

-* toMatchMoneyWithFraction - Checks if an elements text fits rtl money regex with fraction.
+* `toMatchMoneyWithFraction` - Checks if an element's text fits rtl money regex with fraction.
 ```js
 expect($('.some-element').getText()).toMatchMoneyWithFraction(expectedValue, currencySymbol);
 ```

-* toHaveValue - Checks if an element value attribute fits the expectedValue.
+* `toHaveValue` - Checks if an element's value attribute fits the `expectedValue`.
 ```js
 expect($('.some-element')).toHaveValue(expectedValue);
 ```

-* toHaveClass - Checks if an element has a specific class name.
+* `toHaveClass` - Checks if an element has a specific class name.
 ```js
 expect($('.some-element')).toHaveClass(className);
 ```

-* toBeDisabled - Checks if an element is disabled.
+* `toBeDisabled` - Checks if an element is disabled.
 ```js
 expect($('.some-element')).toBeDisabled();
 ```

-* toBeChecked - Checks if an element checkbox is checked
+* `toBeChecked` - Checks if an element checkbox is checked.
 ```js
 expect($('.some-element')).toBeChecked();
 ```

-* toBeValid - Checks if a form element is valid (using the ng-valid className).
+* `toBeValid` - Checks if a form element is valid (using the `ng-valid` class name).
 ```js
 expect($('.some-element')).toBeValid();
 ```

-* toBeInvalid - Checks if a form element is invalid (using the ng-invalid className).
+* `toBeInvalid` - Checks if a form element is invalid (using the `ng-invalid` class name).
 ```js
 expect($('.some-element')).toBeInvalid();
 ```

-* toBeInvalidRequired - Checks if a form element is invalid and required (using the ng-invalid-required className).
+* `toBeInvalidRequired` - Checks if a form element is invalid and required (using the `ng-invalid-required` class name).
 ```js
 expect($('.some-element')).toBeInvalidRequired();
 ```

-* toMatchTranslated - Checks if an element contains a translation value.
+* `toMatchTranslated` - Checks if an element contains a translation value.
 ```js
 expect($('.some-element')).toMatchTranslated(key, values);
 ```